shontzu/ycPortfolio/README.md

 No. Frameworks and libraries works by providing a fixed layout / functionality which may suit the general website needs, such as e-commerce and social sites.
 However , for a certain niche which require a lot of customization, such as the entertainment or creative industry, will need designs and functions that is not available in frameworks and libraries.

 Aim:
-- I seek to challenge my front-end skill and make my website as non-bootstrap-looking as possible.
+1) I seek to challenge my front-end skill and make my website as non-bootstrap-looking as possible
-- To find my target audience categorize them into needing bootstrap versus needing css
+2) To find my target audience categorize them into needing bootstrap versus needing css

 Objectives:
-1) landing page for a self-introduction
-2) Categorize and showcase all the Adobe, frontend, and backend projects that I've done
-3) Implement at least a simple database in the portfolio
+1) Implement at least a simple database in the portfolio
-4) Implement at least one advanced multimedia component (3D rendering and live animation, interactive)
+2) Implement at least one advanced multimedia component (3D rendering and live animation)
-5) Take advantage of at least a jQuery / bootstrap or any framework / library in at least one page
+3) Take advantage of at least a jQuery / bootstrap or any framework / library in at least one page

 Conclusion:
 < will update conclusion after finishing my project >